-In 2017, the Forum centered around the Freedom of Expression under Article 10 ECHR, and its relationship with Article 6 right to a fair trial and Article 8 right to respect for private life.
+In 2017, the Forum centred around freedom of expression under Article 10, and its relationship with the right to a fair trial under Article 6 and the right to respect for private life under Article 8’.
 The Forum highlighted the following issues: freedom of expression and the judiciary, media reporting on judicial matters, and hate speech on the internet, in politics and the media.